Engagement Ring Shopping? Here's Everything You Need to Know

 Although some people have strong opinions on the three month's salary rule, your price range shouldn't be decided by anyone except you and your future spouse.
 As previously mentioned, it's important to have an honest conversation about diamond prices with your future spouse.
 Decide on a price range based on your financial situation and personal preference rather than the average engagement ring cost.

 If you've ever heard the term blood diamond, then you're likely familiar with the violence and turbulence that diamonds have been a part of.
-Without sacrificing the quality of the diamond, Agape offers a wide array of diamond simulants, lab grown diamonds, and ethically sourced diamonds, all of which include a certificate from GIA, ensuring that your stone ring is conflict-free.
-Additionally, we offer the best price when compared to retailers such as Blue Nile.
+Without sacrificing the quality of the diamond, Agape offers a wide array of diamond simulants, lab grown diamonds, and ethically sourced diamonds, all of which include a certificate from GIA or IGI, ensuring that your stone ring is conflict-free.
+Additionally, we offer the best price when compared to other retailers in the industry.

 What separates Agape from other jewelry stores?

 While there are plenty of places to purchase unique rings in the United States, Agape gives buyers the experience of a local store.
-When compared to James Allen and Blue Nile, jewelry industry experts routinely recognize Agape as one of the best places to get a great deal on diamond simulants, and stones not harvested from diamond mines.
+When compared amongst other jewelry retailers, industry experts routinely recognize Agape as one of the best places to get a great deal on diamond simulants, and stones not harvested from diamond mines.

 How can you choose the perfect ring?